jMotif/GI/README.md

         R2 -> abc R1  : abc abc cba, [0, 4]

 Thanks to the algorithm's design, I was able to parallelize RePair.
-However, the cost of inter-tread communications and synchronization was the majot showstopper, so the current *new* implementation is single-threaded (but you can still get the parallel one tagged "old_repair").
+However, the cost of inter-tread communications and synchronization was the majot showstopper, so the current *new* implementation (>0.8.5) is single-threaded (but you can still get the parallel one -- it is tagged "old_repair" in the version control).

 4.0 Performance comparison